Bangladesh–Iran relations: Trade relations

 Bangladesh and Iran signed an MoU on signing a bilateral trade agreement at the meeting held on 20 February 2001.
 Besides, there is a preferential trade agreement or PTA signed in 2006 between the two countries which has remained not functional for last nine years.

 The proposed joint council deal is expected to increase Bangladesh's export to Iran as the latter has good demand of jute and jute goods.

 "Bangladesh government also plans to provide some trade facilities to exporters to Iran.
 The issue will be discussed with the Iranian authorities", said an official.

 Of the MoUs, an MoU will be signed on the import of wheat from Iran, officials said.
 An MoU on agriculture sector signed at the 2013 meeting will be extended till 2020.

 About the PTA, officials said the countries have failed to settle dispute of rules of origin of products in last nine years of signing of the agreement, which has kept it non-functional.

 Meanwhile, Iran asked Bangladesh to regularly pay installments of a loan taken from the country in the 1980s.
 An ERD letter sent to foreign affairs ministry recently cited the development.
 Bangladesh took the loan to construct Ashuganj Fertiliser and Chemical Company Ltd., but later faced problems in continuing the repayment of installments after the sanction was imposed on Iran in 2006.

 Counter-terrorism

 Bangladesh and Iran discussed in possible cooperation in the area of fighting against extremism.

 "We discussed the possibility of common joint cooperation on extremism and we will look into the exact details of how we can do that", visiting Iranian Foreign Minister Javed Zarif said at a press briefing at Hotel Sonargaon on 16 September 2017.
 He had official talks with his Bangladesh counterpart AH Mahmood Ali and courtesy call on President Abdul Hamid and Prime Minister Sheikh Hasina.
 Previously, both nations joined the war on terror.

 Oil development

-Eastern Refinery, one of the major oil refineries in Bangladesh, was built with assistance from Iran.
+Eastern Refinery Limited, one of the major oil refineries in Bangladesh, was built with assistance from Iran.